 Waiting to talk to a human being at the insurance company, John heard a recording that went something like this:

 “A quote of benefits or authorization does not guarantee payment or verify eligibility.
 Payment of benefits are subject to all terms, conditions, limitations, and exclusions of the member’s contract at time of service.”

 John was too upset to sleep one night, after a big fight with his wife, so he read the member’s contract aka “his insurance policy,” from cover to cover.
 He read that they will pay only for what they consider to be “medically necessary.”
-This meaning that they have the right to withhold payment if it is considered outside the scope of the policy.
+This means that they have the right to withhold payment if it is considered outside the scope of the policy.

 This is true even if they tell you, in a telephone call, that you are covered for that service.

 Will it be covered under his policy?
 The person on the other end of the telephone told him they cover couples therapy.
 He even got an authorization number.
 He’s all set to go, right?

 If John had severe depression, his therapist might ask his wife to join them...She would be there as a "collateral."
 A collateral is usually a spouse, family member, or friend, who participates in therapy to assist the identified patient.
 The collateral is NOT the patient.